Presidency of Thomas Jefferson: Relations with European powers and the Embargo Act

-American trade boomed after the outbreak of the French Revolutionary Wars in the early 1790s, in large part because American shipping was allowed to act as neutral carriers with European powers.
+American trade boomed after the outbreak of the French Revolutionary Wars in the early 1790s, in large part because U.S. shipping was allowed to act as neutral carriers with European powers.
 Though the British sought to restrict trade with the French, they had largely tolerated U.S. trade with mainland France and French colonies after the signing of the Jay Treaty in 1794.
-Jefferson favored a policy of neutrality in the European wars, and was strongly committed to the principle of freedom of navigation for neutral vessels, including American ships.
-Early in his tenure, Jefferson was able to maintain cordial relations with both France and Britain, but relations with Britain deteriorated after 1805.
-Needing sailors, the British Royal Navy seized hundreds of American ships and impressed 6,000 sailors from them, angering Americans.
-The British began to enforce a blockade of Europe, ending their policy of tolerance towards American shipping.
-Though the British returned many seized American goods that had not been intended for French ports, the British blockade badly affected American commerce and provoked immense anger throughout the nation.
+Jefferson favored a policy of neutrality towards the conflicts in Europe, and was strongly committed to the principle of freedom of navigation for neutral vessels, including American ships.
+Early in his tenure, Jefferson was able to maintain cordial relations with both France and Britain, but relations with the British deteriorated after 1805.

+Knowing that many Royal Navy sailors had deserted to serve on American merchantmen, the British navy began stopping U.S. merchant ships and impressing alleged deserters; roughly 6,000 seamen were impressed in this way from 1806 onwards, deeply angering the American public.
+At the same time, the British gradually ended their policy of tolerance towards American shipping as the Royal Navy stepped up its blockade of hostile European ports.
+Though the British returned many seized American goods that had not been intended for French ports, their blockades badly affected American commerce and led to immense resentment and anger from the U.S. public.
 Aside from commercial concerns, Americans were outraged by what they saw as an attack on national honor.
-In response to the attacks, Jefferson recommended an expansion of the navy, and Congress passed the Non-importation Act, which restricted many, but not all, British imports.
+In response, Jefferson recommended an expansion of the U.S. navy, and Congress passed the Non-importation Act, which restricted many, but not all, British imports.